david-antiteum/consulcpp/README.md

 - Register and deregister services with HTTP or gPRC health checks
 - Set, get and delete key/values
 - Create and delete sessions
-- Ledaer election using sessions
+- Leader election using sessions

 Example: